natsuki2020/Getting-and-Cleaning-Data-Course-Project/README.md

 The data for the project:
 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-R script Source file is 'run_analysis.R'.
+R script Source file is `run_analysis.R`.
-Final output is 'tidy_data_set.txt'.
+Final output is `tidy_data_set.txt`.
-'CodeBook.md' describes the variables, the data, and any work that perform to clean up the data.
+`CodeBook.md` describes the variables, the data, and any work that perform to clean up the data.